The Maltese Falcon

 The novel is also Dashiell Hammett at his best.
 Every scene is alive, accomplished with a minimum of description, with only action and plain, sharp dialogue.
 Every character is realized without much—or any—background exposition.

-The wrap-up chapter especially presents Spade's (Hammett's) code of personal honour and justice within the cynical milieu typical of hardboiled detective fiction, a genre which Hammett himself practically invented.
+The wrap-up chapter especially presents Spade's (Hammett's) code of personal honour and justice within the cynical milieu typical of hardboiled detective fiction, a genre that Hammett himself practically invented.

 With this novel, Hammett established the figure of the jaded private eye firmly in the popular imagination and set the standard that generations of crime writers have ever since tried to reach or surpass.